ReX-XAI/ReX/CONTRIBUTING.md

 ## Generating documentation with Sphinx

+Docs are automatically built on PRs, and are available at <http://rex-xai.readthedocs.io/>.

-To generate documentation using Sphinx and sphinx-autoapi:
+To build documentation locally using Sphinx and sphinx-autoapi:

 ```sh
 cd docs/